Graduate Employment Statistics

 While many of our students and graduates choose to work in communities throughout Kansas or in the Kansas City metropolitan region, our students and graduates come from and work across the U.S. and abroad.
 Our loyal alumni are found in all 50 states and around the globe.

-Recent graduates have been law clerks at all levels, including federal courts ranging from the U.S. Court of Appeals for the 9th Circuit to numerous district, magistrate and bankruptcy courts.
-They have also served judges on the Kansas Supreme Court and Court of Appeals.
-Over the past five years, our students and graduates have accepted summer and/or permanent employment with firms, businesses, public interest organizations, judges and government agencies all over the country, including the prestigious Department of Justice Attorney General's Honors Program.
+Recent graduates have been law clerks at all levels, including federal courts ranging from the U.S. Court of Appeals for the Ninth Circuit to numerous district, magistrate and bankruptcy courts.
+They have also served as judges on the Kansas Supreme Court and Court of Appeals.
+Our students and graduates have accepted summer and/or permanent employment with firms, businesses, public interest organizations, judges and government agencies all over the country.

 ABA Statement on Employment Data